xcontcom/xor-patterns/README.md

 # xor patterns

 A tiny side project to keep some useful Node.js scripts in one place.
-Includes tools to generate MP4 videos and GIFs.
+Tools to generate MP4 videos and GIFs.

 [Demo](https://xcont.com/xor/xor.html)